JoineryHQ/com.joineryhq.memberfbqr/README.md

   'fgColor' => [200, 36, 36],
   // foreground color for QR code, as an array of RGB values.
   'bgColor' => [255, 255, 255],
+  // QR "quiet zone" size (empty, bg-colored border around the QR body), in modules.
+  // If not specified, a value of '4' is used.
+  'quietzoneSize' => 4,
   // machine name of FormBuilder form for member status 'afformName' => 'afsearchMembershipStatus',
   // name of URL query parameter for member id, when viewing FormBuilder form